The WELL Building Standard Series Its Not All In The Mind

 Adequate sleep is essential to good health and is necessary for maintaining sustained mental and physical performance throughout the day.
 Lack of sleep has been associated with a higher risk of debilitating illnesses such as diabetes, hypertension, heart attack and stroke.
 The intent of Well Standard is to support healthy non-work sleep habits by discouraging occupants from working late at night and providing them with sleep support software to monitor sleep and wake patterns.

 Lack of sleep can also greatly affect employees who travel extensively for business, causing negative health problems.
 Stresses such as isolation, impact on family life and jetlag are also considerations to the mental health of these employees.
-WELL companies should provide further support for business travellers so that they can maintain fitness regimes, recover from travel, work remotely and potentially fly home during longer trips.
+WELL companies should provide further support for business travelers so that they can maintain fitness regimes, recover from travel, work remotely and potentially fly home during longer trips.

 Workplace Health & Family Support